KelvinHere/Milestone-FrontEnd/README.md

 ### Content

-- Text on this website created by KelvinHere
+- Contents of this website created by KelvinHere, with the exception of the media in the [next section](#media)

 ### Media